marcoperic/PhotoUtilityApp/README.md

 - out of memory error when zip file gets too large or too many photos?
   -  ERROR  Error during image preprocessing and uploading: [Error: Call to function 'ExponentFileSystem.writeAsStringAsync' has been rejected.
 →   Caused by: java.lang.OutOfMemoryError: Failed to allocate a 48477640 byte allocation with 11328096 free bytes and 10MB until OOM, target footprint 201326592, growth limit 201326592]

+- ImageProcessor needs to efficiently handle HEIC.
+  - Currently, there is a decrease in CPU usage when HEIC images are processed.
+  - The profiler is showing that there are no memory issues.
+However, HEIC image processing needs to be accelerated.

+- Image processing needs to occur in the background, when the application is closed.
+Send a notification to the user when the process is complete.

 # Design Notes